-Overbites are treatable with Invisalign.
+Overbites are treatable with Invisalign aligners.
 An overbite is a too-far overlap between the top teeth and bottom teeth.
-While a small overbite is normal, Invisalign is effective for correcting an excessive overbite.
+While a small overbite is normal, Invisalign treatment is effective for correcting an excessive overbite.

 Can Invisalign Aligners

-Yes, Invisalign is frequently used to correct a crossbite, also known as an underbite.
+Yes, Invisalign treatment is frequently used to correct a crossbite, also known as an underbite.

 A crossbite is a type of malocclusion created when the upper and lower jaws are misaligned, causing improper overlap of the top and bottom rows of teeth.
 If left untreated for too long, the patient may eventually need surgery, which can be expensive and complex.

-Invisalign is a reliable and effective method for shifting teeth into a proper bite.
+Invisalign aligners are a reliable and effective method for shifting teeth into a proper bite.
 Crossbites are some of the most complex orthodontic conditions, so it is important to find an experienced orthodontist.
-If you're seeking treatment with Invisalign, look for a highly-ranked, experienced doctor, such as a Diamond Plus or Diamond Invisalign provider.
+If you’re seeking treatment with Invisalign treatment, look for a highly-ranked, experienced doctor, such as a Diamond Plus or Diamond Invisalign provider.

-To correct crossbites with Invisalign, your orthodontist uses iTero 3D digital scanning to create a comprehensive image of your mouth, teeth, and roots, to effectively diagnose your condition and develop a treatment plan.
-The carefully-developed regimen of aligners will slowly draw your teeth into their correct positions.
-In certain cases, a combination of braces and Invisalign may be necessary to achieve the best results, or the doctor may refer you for oral surgery to surgically remove or adjust certain teeth.
+To correct crossbites with Invisalign treatment, your orthodontist uses an iTero digital scanner to create a comprehensive image of your mouth, teeth, and roots, to effectively diagnose your condition and develop a treatment plan.
+The carefully developed regimen of aligners will slowly draw your teeth into their correct positions.
+In certain cases, a combination of braces and Invisalign treatment may be necessary to achieve the best results, or the doctor may refer you for oral surgery to surgically remove or adjust certain teeth.

-Invisalign is an effective method for correcting an open bite: and due to the comprehensive force applied by the aligners, may actually be more effective than traditional braces!
+Invisalign treatment is an effective method for correcting an open bite — and due to the comprehensive force applied by the aligners, may actually be more effective than traditional braces!